HUST-NingKang-Lab/ONN4MST/README.md

 >Sample_2	Layer2|1.5492266e-06,0.00038966027,0.999591,1.7816106e-05	Layer3|...
 ```

-It can be easily visualized into pie charts.
+They can be easily visualized into pie charts.

 ![](image/visualization.png)